 - If you're a personal customer, we won't charge you for using the App, although charges may apply on some international payments

 - If you're a business customer, we may charge you for certain transactions – depending on the tariff you've chosen.
 All our tariff information is available at http://www.barclays.co.uk/ImportantInformation/Ratesandcharges/P1242559944567

 - Your internet or network service provider may also charge you for using data on your smartphone or tablet

 How to register

-Step 2: You’ll need to download the app to your phone or tablet.
-Search for ‘Barclays Mobile Banking’ in the Apple App Store, Google Play, or the Windows Store.
+Step 2: You’ll need to download the App to your phone or tablet.
+Search for ‘Barclays’ or 'Barclaycard' in the Apple App Store or the Google Play Store.
 Don’t download it from anywhere else

-- Don’t use the app in a way that could damage it or stop it from working or affect our systems or other users – for example, by hacking into or inserting malicious code into the Barclays Mobile Banking app or iOS, Android, Windows or other operating systems
+- Don’t use the App in a way that could damage it or stop it from working or affect our systems or other users – for example, by hacking into or inserting malicious code into the App or iOS, Android or other operating systems

 Information about you